ntacv/ntacv.github.io/README.md

  - CI for unit tests (tap test, vitest) having a subdomain in full HTML

-Generate with plop and moustache js
+Generate files with plop and moustache js maybe generate project pages

 ## TODO